-There is no coinsurance. copayment or deductible for a Medicare-covered colorectal cancer screening exam.
+There is no coinsurance. copayment or deductible for a Medicare-covered colorectal cancer screening exam, excluding barium enemas, for which coinsurance applies.
+If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam.